-- Tradeweb builds and operates electronic over-the-counter marketplaces.
-Tradeweb has a permanent presence in England and branches in Singapore, Hong Kong and Tokyo.
+2. Tradeweb builds and operates electronic over-the-counter marketplaces.
+Tradeweb has a permanent presence in England and branches in Singapore and Hong Kong.
 Tradeweb’s business outside of these locations is carried on primarily within Europe and Asia.

 b.
 Legal, accounting and professional advisers;

 d.
 Marketing materials and marketing related services;

 e.
 HR related services;

 4. During the financial year ending 31 October 2018 Tradeweb: